-Deliver the Form to the League Supervisor or Assistant Coordinator in a timely manor.
-Ensure that the sport, the time of the game and the dare submitted are well written on the form.
+Deliver the Form to the League Supervisor or Assistant Coordinator in a timely manner.
+Ensure that the sport, the time of the game and the dare submitted are well written on the form

 The Assistant Coordinator and Head Referee meet to discuss a possible resolution in a timely manner.
 (The League Supervisor may be involved depending on the situation).
 The resolution process can involve meetings and interviews with all parties, including the players involved.

 The Assistant Coordinator and/or the Head Referee and/or the League Supervisor meet to discuss the final decision.
 The party (or parties) involved will be notified by an Assistant Coordinator of the final decision.

 ALL decisions made after the appeal are FINAL.